-Phosphorus is a mineral the body uses to digest protein and sugars; it also helps the body absorb calcium.
+Phosphorus is a mineral the body needs to function and for the cells to work well.
+Phosphorous is found in all parts of the body and is stored with calcium in the bones.
 Some of the phosphorus in the body

 exists as a charged particle (ion) called phosphate.

 People who do not have enough phosphorus in their bodies may lose

 weight, feel weak, and have growth problems (particularly bone growth).
 Very low levels of phosphorus can impair breathing and brain function.

 Foods high in phosphorus include dairy products (such as milk and